Anthony Fokker and his factories around the world

 The Naval Aviation Service had established an air base there in 1916.

-In 1926 the Fokker location Veere was closed again and all production was concentrated in Amsterdam.
+In 1926 the Fokker Veere site was closed again and all production was concentrated in Amsterdam.

-The location in Veere continued as a naval air base of the MLD (Marine Aviation Service).
+The Veere facility continued as a naval air base for the MLD.

-Click on the map opposite for a more detailed map of Veere.
+Click on the map next to this text for a more detailed map of Veere.

 As early as 1920, orders were placed with Fokker via the American embassy in The Hague for the Fokker C-1 and D-7 for use in the USA.

-In the same year, Anthony Fokker himself traveled to the USA to see if there were opportunities there to sell his aircraft.
+That same year, Anthony Fokker himself traveled to the USA to see if there were any opportunities to sell his aircraft there.

-The US Army Air Corps was interested in the Fokker products, which resulted in the shipment of two Fokker F-4 aircraft from the Netherlands.
+The US Army Air Corps showed interest in Fokker products, resulting in a shipment of two Fokker F-4 aircraft from the Netherlands.

-The US Army has Fokkers convert 135 de Havilland DH-4s from wooden to steel hulls.
+The US Army is having Fokker 135 de Havilland DH-4s converted from wooden to steel fuselages.

-Fokker buys the vacant Witteman Lewis factory Hasbrouck Heights at Teterborro airport in New Jersey.
+Fokker buys the vacant Witteman Lewis Hasbrouck Heights factory near Teterborro airport in New Jersey.

 In May 1924 this became the Atlantic Aircraft Corporation.

-On September 16, 1925 the name was changed to Fokker Aircraft Corporation and in December 1927 this name was changed to Fokker Aircraft Corporation of America.
+On September 16, 1925, the name changed to Fokker Aircraft Corporation, and in December 1927, the name was changed to Fokker Aircraft Corporation of America.

-From March 1930 to 1933 the name was changed to General Aviation Company
+From March 1930 to 1933 the name changed to General Aviation Company

 because the General Motors Company owned the majority shares.

-After the establishment in Hasbrouck Heights, there were later also factories in Glendale,
+After the Hasbrouck Heights facility, there were later factories in Glendale,

 West Virginia and in Passiac New Jersey.

-The name of the company then changed to General Aviation Company
+The company's name subsequently changed to General Aviation Company

-Eventually Fokker disappeared completely from the General Aviation Company and he settled for a five-year surrender contract with a salary of $ 50,000 per year.
+Ultimately, Fokker left the General Aviation Company altogether, settling for a five-year buyout contract with a salary of $50,000 per year.

 General Motors sold the company to North American Aviation in 1934.

-Fokker becomes active again in the Netherlands, because there was more interest in military aircraft in connection with the rearmament of Germany.
+Fokker became active again in the Netherlands, as interest in military aircraft increased in connection with the rearmament of Germany.

-In 1939 he was operated on his nose in New York.
-It is only a minor procedure, but after the operation a serious infection develops from which Fokker dies.
+In 1939, he underwent nasal surgery in New York.
+It was a minor procedure, but a serious infection developed afterward, from which Fokker died.

-The Fokker factory was rebuilt after the war at what is now Schiphol-East.
-Although Anthony Fokker himself had already passed away, the name "Fokker" was maintained because this name still had an international meaning.
+The Fokker factory was rebuilt after the war at what is now Schiphol-Oost.
+Although Anthony Fokker himself had already passed away, the name "Fokker" was retained because it still had international significance.

-The factory in Amsterdam-Noord was partly bombed.
-The company as such remained active.
-Aircraft were built in-house and under license.
+The factory in Amsterdam-Noord was partially bombed.
+The company itself remained active.
+Aircraft were built both independently and under license.

 'North' was closed in 1954.

-On March 15, 1996, Fokker went bankrupt and aircraft production came to a definite end.
+On March 15, 1996, Fokker went bankrupt and aircraft production came to a definitive end.